top of page

 Source: Mindsparkle Mag

-06. TripAdvisor
+05. TripAdvisor

-Any tourism marketer or traveler will agree, the stamp of approval for a hotel or destination is a good rating.
+Any tourism marketer or traveler will agree that the stamp of approval for a hotel or destination is a good rating.
 As such a highly coveted platform that can dictate decision-making for tourists, TripAdvisor appears both on and offline.
 Restaurants proudly display good TA reviews on their front entrances, just as websites offer ratings directly on the site or within marketing campaigns.

 For a brand that is used internationally, a clear visual identity is essential—especially when oftentimes, there is no common dialect.
 As such, their brand assets are concisely laid out, down to the last detail, including the bubbles rating system and how it should appear.

-This lends itself to the trustworthiness of not only the brand, but also any establishment worthy of a review.
+This lends itself to the trustworthiness of not only the brand but also any establishment worthy of a review.

 Check out the full TripAdvisor brand style guide.